About The Ketogenic Diet: A Complete Guide

-At the other extreme are the anti-low-carbohydrate folks who tend to present low-carbohydrate diets as nothing short of a nutritional disaster being perpetrated by a bunch of con men.
+At the other extreme are those who are against low-carbohydrate diets.
+They tend to present the diet as nothing more than a nutritional disaster.
+A lie perpetrated by a con men with something to sell.

 Covering every topic in extreme detail, The Ketogenic Diet addresses everything from the basic physiology of how the body adapts to a low-carbohydrate intake, the details of human fuel utilization, the impact of low-carbohydrate diets on body composition and many, many more.